 The dwarf walking at the head of the party said, “We will take him home when he’s done.
 Will you come with us?
 Our chieftain would talk to you.”

-“My friend and I,” he waved at Badger, who had come up to sit beside him, “are honored that you have invited us into your home.
-But we must do something about my horses and wagon.”
+“My friend and I,” he waved at Badger, who had come out of the tent and now sat beside him, “are honored that you have invited us into your home.
+But we must do something about my horses and

 “We will bring them with us.”